mvparker810/mvparker810/README.md

 Hey, I'm Marshall.

 I'm a Sophomore Computer Science B.S Major at the University Of Delaware.
-I'm an aspiring software developer with experience in low-level systems programming and graphics programming, and recently, I've been diving into fullstack web development.
+I'm an aspiring software developer with experience in low-level systems, embedded, and graphics programming, and recently, I've been diving into fullstack web development.

-Check out my digital portfolio: [mvparker.dev](https://mvparker.dev/)

-Contact me at: mvparker@udel.edu
+Check out my digital portfolio: [mvparker.dev](https://mvparker.dev/) Contact me at: mvparker@udel.edu

  <!--